intel-analytics/BigDL-Tutorials/README.md

   --conf spark.executor.extraClassPath=${BigDL_HOME}/lib/bigdl-SPARK_2.1-0.1.0-jar-with-dependencies.jar
 ```

-* Put start_notebook.sh in home directory and execute it in bash.
-    * the root directory in your notebook view is the directory where you execute the script start_notebook.
+* Execute start_notebook.sh in bash, it will start a jupyter notebook service and output the url to access
 ## Run Demo
 * Open a browser - Suggest Chrome or Firefox or Safari
-* Access notebook client at address http://localhost:8888, open the example ipynb files and execute.
+* Access notebook client at address http://localhost:8888/?token=xxxx (which is in the output of the start_notebook.sh), open the example ipynb files and execute.